SakethDevquantum/demo-repo/README.md

-# demo-repo
+#this is just for learning
-this just for learning git operation, i am a newbie lol
+so there is nothing here and nothing is too here